apache/openwhisk-runtime-nodejs/tests/src/test/knative/README.md

 ## Running with OW_RUNTIME_PLATFORM set to "openwhisk"

-The standard OW methods used to run functions is done through calls to 2 separte endpoints.
+The standard OW methods used to run functions is done through calls to 2 separate endpoints.
 In short, The control plane would:

-1. first, invoke the */init* route with strictly the OW "init. data" (JSON format) including the funtional code itself.
+1. first, invoke the */init* route with strictly the OW "init. data" (JSON format) including the functional code itself.
 2. then, invoke */run* route which executes the function (i.e., Activates the function) with caller-provided parameters via OW "value data" (JSON format) along with per-activation information which would normally be